lenra-io/docs/src/markdown/getting-started/create-project.md

         ![Elixir](/img/languages/elixir.svg)

     To create a new Lenra project you can just run the [`lenra new` command](../references/cli/commands/new.html).
-    Pass a list of GitHub topics to find the list of corresponding templates.
+    Pass a list of GitHub topics to find the list of corresponding templates (for example the language you want to use).
     If none is specified, the CLI will let you choose in the full list.
     You also can specify the name of a target directory for the new app with the `--path` option.